jasonk/docusaurus/website/versioned_docs/version-2.0.0-alpha.70/sidebar.md

 ## Understanding sidebar items

 As the name implies, `SidebarItem` is an item defined in a Sidebar.
-A sibarItem as a `type` that defines what the item links to.
+A `SidebarItem` has a `type` that defines what the item links to.

 `type` supports the following values